kondor3d/kondor/UserManual-en.md

 	- 3.5 inch (default support by firmware)
 	- (other size possible but need manual change to configuration file)
 - Raspberry Pi expansion board (based on 328p)
-- LCD Panel with a compatible display driver.
-Some examples
+- LCD Panel with a compatible display driver Some examples
     	- 2k, 5.5 inch (1440*2560) (default support)
     	- 2k, 10.1 inch (1600*2560) (need modification to configuration)
 - UV LED Array and driver
 	- For development purpose, it may be good to use a back lighted panel without UV LED array
 - microSD card with a size >= 8GB